1vanchuck/party-legend-terms.github.io-/Terms_and_Conditions.md

 ### Free Version
 The App offers free access to:
-- Basic gameplay features
+- Core gameplay features
 - Select free categories
+- Host mode and No-Host mode
-- Core game modes (Host and No-Host)
+- Basic game statistics

 ### Premium Subscription
 Premium subscriptions unlock:
-- All premium categories
+- All premium text-based role categories
+- Exclusive role collections
 - Additional content as it becomes available
-- Ad-free experience (if applicable)
+- Full access to all game features

 ### Subscription Plans
 Available subscription options:
-- **Weekly Subscription**: Renews every 7 days
+- **Weekly Subscription:** Renews every 7 days
-- **Monthly Subscription**: Renews every 30 days
+- **Monthly Subscription:** Renews every 30 days
-- **Yearly Subscription**: Renews every 365 days
+- **Yearly Subscription:** Renews every 365 days

+### Free Trial
+- Some subscription plans may offer a free trial period
+- If a free trial is offered, any unused portion will be forfeited when you purchase a subscription
+- Free trial terms will be clearly disclosed at the point of offer

 ### Pricing
 - Subscription prices are displayed in the App and may vary by region